manvalls/u-proto/README.md

 document.body.appendChild(button);
 ```

-The `apply` method copies properties from one object to another recursively.
+The `apply` method copies properties from one object to another recursively, applying prefixes if necessary when dealing with `CSSStyleDeclaration`s.
 When using `y-setter`'s `Getter`s, a connection will be established.
 When using `Setter`s, if the object has an `addEventListener` method it will be used to update the value of the `Setter` accordingly.

 `Hybrid`s can be used to maintain a double binding.
 Connections can be terminated by reassigning a property via `apply` or by passing a `detacher` `Collection` as the second argument, to which the connections will be added.